SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 ```
 Note that as these bits have the same function in SINGLE and SPLIT mode, it does not matter whether you reference them as TCA0.SINGLE.* or TCA0.SPLIT.*

+However, **all that isn't necessary on recent versions of megaTinyCore**, because a function to do that - as well as cease all manipulation of the TCA0 by all API calls - is provided.
+Simply calling `takeOverTCA0()` will perform a hard reset of the timer, and mark it as being controlled exclusively by the user.
+The second function of this function prevents analogWrite() and digitalWrite() on the relevant pins from manipulating registers related to TCA0.
+This is critical if you've taken over the timer and altered the relevant PORTMUX registers - otherwise digitalWrite() to a pin that nominallty has PWM, but doesn't after your reconfigurations would result in thwe corresponding PWM channel (which you have pointing to a different pin) being turned off, for example.

 Once this has been done, further configuration is straightforward.
 Failing to turn off split mode when you intend to, however, will result in strange behavior.
 Among other things, that determines whether the 16-bit registers are treated as 16-bit registers or pairs of 8-bit registers.

+With the introduction of `takeOverTCA0()`, it should be called in all cases where settings of TCA0 which could change behavior of the standard Arduino API functions are manipulated by writing to the TCA0 registers.
+If this function is not called, unexpected and unwanted behavior may be experienced when the Arduino API functions are used after such reconfigurations of TCA0.
+That is not indicative of a defect in the core, but of a defect in the sketch.

 ## Avoid using TCA0 as the millis timer
 Reconfiguring TCA0 when it is used as the millis timer source will result in loss of timekeeping functionality.
 When doing this, you should avoid using TCA0 as the millis source.
 To ensure that you don't forget to set the millis timer correctly, it is suggested to put code like the following in your sketch to halt compile if you later open the sketch and did not choose the correct millis timer source.